GCSE Art and Design: Art Craft and Design

 - AO4: Present a personal and meaningful response that realises intentions and demonstrates understanding of visual language.

-Across year 10 and 11, students will complete three projects to showcase the skills associated with each of the assessment objectives.
+Across year 10 and 11, students will complete three projects.

 Component 1: Coursework.
 60%

-Installation Creation: Students will visit the Tate Modern gallery in Central London to meet a contemporary installation artist.
-After visiting the exhibition, students will explore abstract art and installation art in order to produce an experimental individual response.
+Sense of place /self: Students will visit the Tate Modern gallery in Central London to meet a contemporary artist who explore similar themes.
+After visiting the exhibition, students will explore 2D and 3D work in order to produce an experimental individual response.

 Component 2: Externally Set Assignment 40%